mike-north/ember-octane-workshop/notes/00-getting-started.md

 ## ⌨️ Task: Installing Ember-CLI

-> _Goals_
->
-> -   Install ember-cli onto your machine, so you can run the `ember` command in your terminal
+The goal of this task is to install ember-cli onto your machine, so you can run the `ember` command in your terminal.

 Ember-CLI is the official Ember.js build tool.
 It handles things like

 - Running a development web server
 - Running tests
 - Code generation
 - Compiling static assets

 You can install ember-cli globally by running